What Is a Mold Allergy?

 - Change filters on your furnace

-There are also other major risk factors that can affect homes from getting mold, which include living in a house with high humidity and living in a house with poor ventilation.
+There are also other risk factors to consider when reducing exposure to mold in your home such as, living in a house with high humidity or poor ventilation.